SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'On-site registration (in person)'
+            text: 'On-Site Registration (in person)'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Tickets to attend MBLGTACC 2021 in person can be purchased on-site during the conference for ' -
+            text: 'Tickets to attend MBLGTACC 2022 in person can be purchased on-site during the conference for ' -
             type: text
             marks: